Sky Tonight

 Where is M62 right now?

 M62 is located in the constellation Ophiuchus, at right ascension 17h 01m 12s" and declination -30° 06' 44s.
-Although it is currently above the horizon at an altitude of 22 degrees, M62 is not visible because it is daytime.
+At the current time, it is below the horizon and not visible from your location.

 M62 - Globular Cluster